mvdriel/php-crud-api2/README.md

 ### Running

-To run the functional tests you may run the following command:
+To run the functional tests locally you may run the following command:

     php test.php